electrode-io/electrode-native/docs/overview/ern-workflow.md

 ## The Electrode Native Workflow

-Electrode Native encapsulates the set of tools used to streamline a complete mobile app production line--from the development of MiniApps in React Native using JavasScript, to their delivery and integration in existing mobile applications.
+Electrode Native encapsulates the set of tools used to streamline a complete mobile app production line--from the development of MiniApps in React Native using JavaScript, to their delivery and integration in existing mobile applications.

 There are three main stages in the Electrode Native workflow:
 * Stage 1: Create MiniApps